yurikoval/airship-ruby/README.md

 airship.eligible?("bitcoin-pay", object)
 # Returns true if the object can potentially receive the feature via sampling
 # or is already receiving the feature.

+# Note: It may take up to a minute for objects gated to show up on our web app.
 ```